Olive Garden Recipes

 • 1 cup apricot preserves

-• Salt and pepper, to taste
+• Salt and black pepper, to taste

-Tomato Layer:
+Tomato Layer

 • 1 lb Roma tomatoes, diced

-• 12 basil leaves, torn or chopped
+• 12 fresh basil leaves, torn or chopped

 • 2 tsp garlic pepper